z-ng/Artificial-Intelligence/README.md

 ## Labs/Projects

 While not all labs and projects from this class will be available the ones available for viewing will be displayed below.
-Highlighted projects will be bolded, with an emphasis on Othello (astericked).
+Highlighted projects will be bolded, with an emphasis on Othello (asterisked).
 A small description is placed aside each project

   Boggle - boggle game solver to build all possible words from adjacent letters<br/>
   **Cryptogram** - takes in an encrypted message and returns a decrypted message using regex and frequency tables<br/>